IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 ### Request Example

-For details and Python script examples, see [Encrypting Requests and Decrypting Responses (Python script example)](../getting-started/gs-encryption-decryption#uid2_requestpy).
+For details, and code examples in different programming languages, see [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md).

 ## Decrypted JSON Response Format